 "Government is about giving people the opportunity to claim their dignity and work towards a brighter future all across this country, and especially right here in Ohio.
-I will never stop working to make this future a reality, and I am honored to fight alongside you as we march towards tomorrow."
+I will never stop working to make this future a reality, and I am honored to stand with you as we work for a better tomorrow."

 This year I am fired up!

 Like many of you, I am concerned about where we are going as a country.
 Wages are down while costs go up, healthcare is still unaffordable for too many people, our basic roads and infrastructure are crumbling around us.
 And in Washington, there doesn’t seem to be anything going on but partisan bickering and obstruction.